 4. It Encourages Students to Become More Involved with Their School

 In some ways your school is a brand, and it is one that students want to be a part of.
 Digital media and photo sharing help to promote that brand.
-Yearbook advisors can update Instagram with photo challenges for students by using a pre-chosen hashtag.
+Yearbook advisers can update Instagram with photo challenges for students by using a pre-chosen hashtag.
 For example, if you want students to show up to the Homecoming game and take pictures, you can ask students to update their accounts with #schoolnamehomecoming2021.
 Remind students that these are all photos that they will be able to use on the customized pages of their yearbook.

 5. It Takes the Load Off

-Yearbook advisors can worry less about making sure that every last student is included in the pages of the yearbook.
+Yearbook advisers can worry less about making sure that every last student is included in the pages of the yearbook.
 Thanks to Treerings customizable pages, students can upload an assortment of their own favorite Instagram photos rather than a set of pre-chosen stock images.

-Yearbook advisors will enjoy the ability to quickly sort through and upload their assortment of the yearbook’s Instagram photos instead of through folders and folders of JPEGs.
-And, when searching through the yearbook’s promoted hashtags, if there are photos that are exceptionally good and you would like to work them into the layout of the yearbook, advisors can contact those students and ask for permission and an original copy to upload into the layout.
+Yearbook advisers will enjoy the ability to quickly sort through and upload their assortment of the yearbook’s Instagram photos instead of through folders and folders of JPEGs.
+And, when searching through the yearbook’s promoted hashtags, if there are photos that are exceptionally good and you would like to work them into the layout of the yearbook, advisers can contact those students and ask for permission and an original copy to upload into the layout.